mephi42/deluged-via-proxy/README.md

     is [incompatible with `ssh`](https://stackoverflow.com/questions/41967217),
     and `ssh`'s own `-D` option is not used, because it [does not support UDP]( https://superuser.com/questions/639425).
+* `deluged-public` container is also connected to both `deluge` network and LAN.
+It publishes `deluged`'s port 58846 in order for GUI clients to connect.
+  It is needed, because `deluged` must not be attached to the host network, and therefore its ports cannot be published directly.
 * `deluge-console` is `docker exec`ed inside the `deluged` container.

 # Debugging